A sweeping coronavirus lockdown in Turkey sets off arguments and economic anxiety

-Not small business owners, who were aching from the flailing economy and rocketing inflation even before coronavirus restrictions were imposed last week.
+Not small-business owners, who were aching from the flailing economy and rocketing inflation even before coronavirus restrictions were imposed last month.
 And not even the government, which permitted a glaring exception when it said foreign tourists, a critical source of foreign currency, would be allowed to travel the country freely, while telling Turkish citizens to stay home.

-In the 12 days since the lockdown began, the restrictions have set off soaring economic anxiety, arguments and public irritation.
+In the 13 days since the lockdown began, the restrictions have set off soaring economic anxiety, arguments and public irritation.
 With infections and deaths surging to new highs, few disputed the measures were necessary.
-Rather, complaints have centered on the way they were imposed, with official edicts viewed as capricious or baffling that critics say have failed to insulate the country from further economic harm.
+Rather, complaints have centered on the way they were imposed, with official edicts, viewed as capricious or baffling, that critics say have failed to insulate the country from further economic harm.

 Gurcan Hanoglu, the 43-year-old owner of a shop that sells steel cables, said his earnings would plummet this month by about 70 percent.
 The only aid the government was offering was a mix of loans and paltry grants.
 As Hanoglu spoke, a customer called to ask if he could delay paying a bill, a sign of the spreading hardship.

-“When the economy is bad it affects psychology,” Hanoglu said.
+“When the economy is bad, it affects psychology,” Hanoglu said.

 The lockdown has undermined repeated official assurances that Turkey was faring better than many countries in the world.
 And the rules, from the well-intentioned to the bizarre, have landed on a public that is in no mood for more restrictions, especially this late in the pandemic.